Analytic theory of shear localization in amorphous solids confined by Couette geometry

 As in previous studies, it is advisable to consider first the influence of quadrupoles that are formed due to plastic events, and in a second step the dipolar contributions that are formed due to gradients in the quadrupolar fields.
 We therefore write the Lagrangian including the costs of quadrupoles and quadrupole-quadrupole interactions in the form

 where $\Lambda_{\alpha\beta\gamma\delta}$ and $\Gamma_{\gamma\delta}^{\alpha\beta}$ are coupling tensors that were introduced before \cite{21LMMPRS,23CMP,24KP,24JPS}.
 Next we minimize $U$ with respect to the quadrupolar field $\bf Q$ and displacement field $\B{d}$ which are the fundamental fields in our problem.
-In Sec.~S2 of SM, we show that the variation with respect to $\bf Q$ provides the relation of $\bf Q$ to the strain field,
+In Appendix \ref{derive}, we show that the variation with respect to $\bf Q$ provides the relation of $\bf Q$ to the strain field,